mcdougallab/matlabneuroninterface/README.md

 First, make sure NEURON for Windows is installed (see http://neuron.yale.edu/).

-Run the MATLAB scripts in the following order:
+To get the toolbox working on your machine, run the MATLAB scripts in the following order:
 - **setup0_paths**
     - to add the appropriate directories to your path (you might need to change the NEURON installation directory)